Birmingham in West Midlands

 There are great places to visit near Birmingham including some great towns, shopping centres, castles, cities, canals, country parks, woodlands, parks, historic buildings, villages, museums, gardens, nature reserves, lakes and airports.

-There are a several good country parks in the Birmingham area like Lickey Hills Country Park, Woodgate Valley Country Park, Sutton Park, Kingsbury Water Park, Sandwell Valley Country Park, Coombe Country Park, and Coombe Abbey Country Park.
+Birmingham's best nearby country parks can be found at Lickey Hills Country Park, Woodgate Valley Country Park, Sutton Park, Kingsbury Water Park, Sandwell Valley Country Park, Coombe Country Park, and Coombe Abbey Country Park.

-Victoria Square - Birmingham, Birmingham Museum and Art Gallery, Selly Manor Museum, Baddesley Clinton, St Alphege Parish Church, and Packwood House are great places to visit near Birmingham if you like historic buildings.
+Victoria Square - Birmingham, Birmingham Museum and Art Gallery, Selly Manor Museum, Baddesley Clinton, St Alphege Parish Church, and Packwood House are some of Birmingham best historic buildings to visit near Birmingham.

-Nature Reserves to visit near Birmingham include Moseley Bog, RSPB Sandwell Valley, and Brandon Marsh Nature Reserve.
+Birmingham's best nearby nature reserves can be found at Moseley Bog, RSPB Sandwell Valley, and Brandon Marsh Nature Reserve.

-There are a number of lakes near Birmingham including Pendigo Lake, Cocks Close Pond, Kingsbury Water Park, and Earlswood Lakes.
+Don't miss Pendigo Lake, Cocks Close Pond, Kingsbury Water Park, and Earlswood Lakes's lakes if visiting the area around Birmingham.

 Birmingham History